Jimi Hendrix’s 196? Fender Stratocaster (Frank Zappa)

 The neck was cracked off, the body was all fired, and the pickups were blistered and bubbled.
 A lot of people thought I had Hendrix’s guitar from Monterey, but it was from Miami; the one at Monterey was white and this one is sunburst.Guitar Player magazine, January 1977

-Ken Davidoff, who took photographs of both shows at the Miami Pop Festival, he was kind enough to confirm via email that Jimi did not burn a guitar that day (you can visit Ken’s website for photos and prints from The Miami Pop Festival).
+Ken Davidoff, who took photographs of both shows at the Miami Pop Festival, was kind enough to confirm via email that Jimi did not burn a guitar that day (you can visit Ken’s website for photos and prints from The Miami Pop Festival).

 So, one would think that even if the guitar was indeed burned that day, there would be photos of it, and certainly at least some talk about it.
 Some people who were present at the festival do claim that Jimi burned (or at least tried to) a guitar that day [Did Jimi Hendrix actually burn a guitar at the Miami Pop Festival?], but these seem very rare.
-Why are these few people remembering something that other people say it never happened, who really knows.
+So why are these few people remembering something that other people say never happened – who really knows?

 Zappa Strat is the Astoria Strat